dvv/simple/README.md

 **Simple** uses JSON-Schema to describe entities and validation rules.
 Changes are made to vanilla JSON-Schema so that it could express per-property access rules.

-**Simple** uses facets similar to [](http://www.sitepen.com/blog/2010/03/08/object-capability-model-and-facets-in-perstorepintura/) to expose entity accessor methods to both web and internal business logic.
+**Simple** uses [facets](http://www.sitepen.com/blog/2010/03/08/object-capability-model-and-facets-in-perstorepintura/) to expose entity accessor methods to both web and internal business logic.

 ...More info to come...